pitchmuc/aepp/docs/getting-started.md

 You will need to have a developer project that has access to the Adobe Experience Platform API.\
 When creating a project you have the possibility to use 2 authentication methods.

-* JWT-based authentication (**_LEGACY_**)
 * OAuth-based authentication

-### JWT connection

-Originally, the module create a connection to the API endpoints using a JWT integration.\
-**IMPORTANT**: This integration is now legacy and will be replaced by the oauth token integration.
-See [Oauth server part](#oauth-server-to-server).\

-In order to use it, you would need to create this JWT integration directly in developer.adobe.com.\
-Make sure you have developer rights and attaching the correct product profile to your integration.\
-Make sure to save the "private.key" file and write the information of your connection.

-To use the JWT integration, it requires the following information to be passed later on:
-- Client ID
-- Client secret
-- Technical Account ID
-- Private key (saved as a `private.key` file per example)
-- IMS Org

 ### Oauth Server-to-Server